dis-sg/dis-sg.github.io/_posts/2025-06-28-nhg-health-rebrand.md

 author: d
 categories: [Branding Singapore, Rebrand, Health]
 tags: []
-description: "Say goodbye to the stringy figure ➰"
+description: "The stringy figure beefed up ➰"
 comments: false
 image: https://i.imgur.com/ayCMj8A.png
 og_image: https://i.imgur.com/ayCMj8A.png
 ---

-<h2></h2>
+<h2>The stringy figure beefed up ➰</h2>

-National Healthcare Group has refreshed its brand identity, which included a name change and logo update, in celebration of its 25th anniversary, As the Regional Health Manager for Central and North Singapore, it serves over 1.5 million residents across its network of healthcare institutions, comprising hospitals, polyclinics, specialist centres and more.
+National Healthcare Group has refreshed its brand identity, which included a name change and logo update, in celebration of its 25th anniversary.
+As the Regional Health Manager for Central and North Singapore, it serves over 1.5 million residents across its network of healthcare institutions, comprising hospitals, polyclinics, specialist centres and more.

 <figure>
 <img src="https://i.imgur.com/S2VTqmq.png" alt="">